Taking an income from your pension can be confusing.

 The value of investments and the income derived from them can fall as well as rise.
 You may not get back what you invest.

-Alternatively, you can arrange a free consultation with a Financial Adviser who can help you.
+Alternatively, you can arrange a free initial consultation with a Financial Adviser who can help you.